trumanwong/gin-project-gen/README.md

 ## Acknowledgements

-The following project had particular influence on protoc-gen-go-gin's design.
+The following project had particular influence on gin-project-gen's design.

 - [go-kratos/kratos](https://github.com/go-kratos/kratos) is a microservice-oriented governance framework implemented by golang.
 - [gin-gonic/gin](https://github.com/gin-gonic/gin) is a web framework written in Go.